 You don’t have to change all your habits at once.
 Small things add up over time.
 You could focus on eating more vegetables at lunch and dinner first.
 Once that doesn’t seem difficult anymore, add fruit to breakfast.
 Then, you could work on choosing whole-grain carbohydrates instead of white rice and white bread.

 Consistency is the key to long-term success.
 Perfection isn’t necessary (or realistic).
 Just do your best to work toward your goals every day.
-And remember, every meal or snack is another chance to fuel your body with nutritious food and feel your best!
+And remember, every balanced meal or snack is another helps fuel your body with nutritious food so you can feel your best!

 Want MINT Nutrition to guide you on your health journey with customized meal plans, expert advice, and empowering support?
-Schedule your free consultation call with Christiane today!
+Schedule your free consultation call today!

 Integrative Nutritionist & Dietitian